TimRyall/Heath-Conditions-RF/README.md

 # Heath-Conditions-RF
 ****
-Using Random forests and hold out validation to predict Age Related Conditions based on a number of heath factors
+Using Random forests, Gradient Boositing and k-fold cross validation to predict Age Related Conditions based on a number of heath factors
 ****

 Context